-- An application (No. ESB-232/2011) for an Environmental Impact Assessment (EIA) study brief under section 5(1)(a) of the Environmental Impact Assessment Ordinance (EIAO) was submitted by the Applicant on 14 June 2011 with a project profile (No. PP-443/2011) (the Project Profile). - 1.2 The Applicant proposes to conduct an engineering feasibility study, "Planning and Engineering Study on Future Land Use at Ex-Lamma Quarry Area at Sok Kwu Wan, Lamma Island Feasibility Study (the Study)" to examine the development potential of the ex-Lamma quarry site for residential use with compatible developments.
-The Study has a study area of about 59.9 hectares covering the ex-Lamma quarry site and adjoining areas zoned "Comprehensive Development Area", "Green Belt" and "Coastal Protection Area" in the Approved Lamma Island Outline Zoning Plan No. S/I-LI/9.
+- 1.1 An application (No. ESB-270/2014) for an Environmental Impact Assessment (EIA) study brief under section 5(1)(a) of the Environmental Impact Assessment Ordinance (EIAO) was submitted by the Applicant on 7 March 2014 with a project profile (No. PP-502/2014) (the Project Profile). - 1.2 The Applicant proposes to conduct an engineering feasibility study, "Planning and Engineering Study on Future Land Use at Ex-Lamma Quarry Area at Sok Kwu Wan, Lamma Island - Feasibility Study (the Study)" to examine the development potential of the ex-Lamma quarry site for residential use with compatible developments.
+The Study has a land-base study area of about 59.9 hectares covering the ex-Lamma quarry site and adjoining areas zoned "Comprehensive Development Area", "Green Belt" and "Coastal Protection Area" in the Draft Lamma Island Outline Zoning Plan No. S/I-LI/10.
+The study area also cover open sea water adjacent to the ex-lamma quarry where a proposed submarine sewage outfall and any emergency sewage will discharge and affect, as well as a seawall extension for a new ferry pier, refuse transfer facility pier and two landing steps.
 A diagram showing the location of the designated project is shown in Figure 1 in Appendix A of this Study Brief. - 1.3 The Project is a designated project under Item 1 of Schedule 3 of the EIAO, which specifies that "Engineering feasibility study of urban development projects with a study area covering more than 20ha or involving a total population of more than 100,000". - 1.4 The Project also includes all individual project(s) that fall under Schedule 2 of the EIAO to be identified during the course of the EIA Study.
-Based on the information provided in the Project Profile, the Project may include the following designated projects by virtue of Items C.12(a) and I.1(b) of Schedule 2 of the EIAO:- - (i) A dredging operation which is less than 500m from the nearest boundary of an existing fish culture zone; and - (ii) A drainage channel or river training and diversion works which discharges or discharge into an area which is less than 300m from the nearest boundary of an existing fish culture zone. - 1.5 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study.
+Based on the information provided in the Project Profile, the Project may include the following designated projects under Part I, Schedule 2 of the EIAO:- - (i) Item F.2 Sewage treatment works with an installed capacity of more than 5 000 m3 per day; and a boundary of which is less than 200 m from the nearest boundary of an existing or planned residential area or fish culture zone; - (ii) Item F.3(b) A sewage pumping station with an installed capacity of more than 2 000 m3 per day and a boundary of which is less than 150 m from an existing or planned residential area;

-- 1.6 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and associated works that take place concurrently.
-This information will contribute to decisions by the Director on: - (i) the acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the design, construction and operation of the Project to mitigate against adverse environmental consequences; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.
+- (iii) Item F.6 A submarine sewage outfall; and - (iv) Item G.2 A refuse transfer station. - 1.5 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.6 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and associated works that take place concurrently.
+This information will contribute to decisions by the Director on : - (i) the acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the design, construction and operation of the Project to mitigate against adverse environmental consequences; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.